nodejs/node/doc/api/os.md

 The value returned can be inaccurate in some rare virtualization cases.
-The issue arises when the virtualized guest instance shares the kernel with the host system due to a bug in libuv. `os.uptime()` may thus provide the host's uptime instead of guest's.
+The issue arises when the virtualized guest instance shares the kernel with the host system.
+Due to the fact that libuv uses a syscall that provides host's uptime instead of guest's uptime on OpenVZ, `os.uptime()` may also provide erroneous result.

 Please refer to <https://github.com/nodejs/node/issues/36244> and
 <https://github.com/libuv/libuv/issues/3068> for an exploration of